Unit Jasmine testing in Angular Grid component

 III.
 Create an instance of AppComponent:

-// The component variable is used to store an instance of AppComponent
+// The component variable stores an instance of AppComponent

 let component: AppComponent;

-// The fixture variable is responsible for creating and managing the testing
+// The fixture variable manages the testing environment

 let fixture: ComponentFixture<AppComponent>;